-In addition, the report of Ernst & Young on the consolidated financial statements of AmpliPhi for the fiscal year ended December 31, 2019, included in AmpliPhi's Annual Report on Form 10-K, filed on March 25, 2019, and incorporated by reference into the proxy statement for the special meeting relating to the Merger, filed with the SEC on April 4, 2019, stated that AmpliPhi suffered recurring losses and negative cash flows from operations, which raised substantial doubt about AmpliPhi's ability to continue as a going concern.
-Other than the foregoing, Ernst & Young's report on AmpliPhi's financial statements for the past two years contained no adverse opinion or disclaimer of opinion and was not qualified as to audit scope or accounting principles.
+The report of Ernst & Young on the consolidated financial statements of Armata Pharmaceuticals, Inc. for the fiscal year ended December 31, 2020, included in Armata's Annual Report on Form 10-K, filed on March 18, 2021, stated that Armata has suffered recurring losses and negative cash flows from operations, which raised substantial doubt about Armata's ability to continue as a going concern.
+Other than the foregoing, Ernst & Young's report on our financial statements for the past two years contained no adverse opinion or disclaimer of opinion and was not qualified as to audit scope or accounting principles.

-The Board of Directors Recommends a Vote "For" Proposal 4.
+The Board of Directors Recommends a Vote "For" Proposal 3.